Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Introduction

-The reason for asymptotic validity of our CIs is simple: because they are based on a linear estimator and account for its finite-sample bias, the CIs will be asymptotically valid---even in irregular and possibly set-identified cases---so long as the estimator is asymptotically normal, which in turn holds if the weights $k_{i}$ satisfy a Lindeberg condition for the central limit theorem.
-However, since the weights $k_{i}$ solve a bias-variance tradeoff, no single observation can have too much weight---otherwise, in large samples, a large decrease in variance could be achieved at a small cost to bias.
-On the other hand, asymptotic normality may fail under limited overlap for other estimators, and we show by example that this is the case for matching estimators.\footnote{These results have implications for the whether finite-sample corrections to the critical value under limited overlap, such as those proposed by \citet{rothe_robust_2017}, are needed for asymptotic coverage in our setting.
-See \Cref{match_asym_validity_sec}.}
+The key condition underlying the asymptotic validity of our \acp{CI} is that the estimator doesn't put too much weight $k_{i}$ on any individual observation: this ensures that the estimator is asymptotically normal when normalized by its standard deviation.
+However, since the weights solve a bias-variance tradeoff, no single observation can receive too much weight---otherwise, in large samples, regardless of the amount of overlap, a large decrease in variance could be achieved at a small cost to bias.
+On the other hand, asymptotic normality may fail under limited overlap for other estimators: we show that asymptotic normality for matching estimators generally requires strong overlap.